Dandumontp/StopTheX/README.md

+# StopTheX

+Note: I only modified the app identifier so that it's the same as the X app.
+I'm not providing compiled versions, but you should be able to do it easily if you have a developer account.
+It seems to work on my end.
+And, of course, thanks to Jeff Johnson.

+If you want to test it, the old app has the identifier `maccatalyst.com.atebits.Tweetie2` and the new one has the identifier `com.atebits.Tweetie2`.

 # StopTheTwitter

 StopTheTwitter is an app for macOS 10.15 Catalina and later that stops "Open in the Twitter app" from appearing at the top of `twitter.com` web pages in Safari when the official Twitter Mac app is installed.